 Then on the right side of his desk, we decided to wall it off with some cedar shiplap to hide our favorite printer and cords from the rest of the living space.
 I love this pop of warm wood tones!

-For the times he’d prefer to sit, this bar stool from World Market is tucked under the desk.
+For the times he’d prefer to sit, this adjustable farmhouse style bar stool (similar) is tucked under the desk.

 Home Office Accessories

 When it came to decorating this space, my main goal was to keep it simple.

 I started by hanging my favorite white curtains on the back wall to really cozy up the space.

 To add some contrast I picked out some custom woven shades from SelectBlinds.
 I selected the Designer Series Woven Wood Shades in Antigua Natural.
 I love how much texture they bring to the space, and they come in handy when the Oregon sun decides to shine!

 My trusty snake plant (read: the only plant I’ve managed to keep alive) freshened up the space.
 You may recognize it from our master bedroom in our old house! 🙂